Media update on Andes hantavirus situation

 News provided byHealth Canada (HC)

-As the situation continues to evolve, the number of individuals for public health follow-up in Canada in the context of Andes hantavirus may change.
+Samples have arrived at the Public Health Agency of Canada's National Microbiology Laboratory (NML) in Winnipeg for confirmatory testing.
+Results are expected in the next two days.

-In accordance with WHO guidance, passengers and crew members who were on the affected vessel and individuals identified as high-risk contacts from a flight with a confirmed case should not travel.
-The Government of Canada is implementing temporary measures that will prevent any passenger and crew that have been aboard the MV Hondius since April 1, 2026 from boarding a flight to Canada, working in collaboration with public health authorities, air carriers, and border officials.
+The Public Health Agency of Canada, the province of British Columbia, and local public health are working together to ensure all public health measures continue to be followed to protect the health of Canadians.

-The overall risk to the general population in Canada from the Andes hantavirus outbreak linked to the MV Hondius cruise ship remains low.
+The overall risk to the general population in Canada from the Andes hantavirus outbreak linked to the MV Hondius cruise ship remains low at this time.
+But, given the severity of this virus, we are taking a precautionary approach to ensure Canadians are protected.

-The Government of Canada will continue to monitor the situation closely and provide updates as needed.
+The Public Health Agency of Canada will continue to actively monitor the situation, provide guidance and support to provincial/territorial public health partners and share updates as needed.

 SOURCE Health Canada (HC)